 Sales Pushes Are Falling by the Wayside in Favor of Delivering Value

-Since the pandemic began, nearly one-third of consumers have reviewed their monthly bills and expenses with the intent to reduce them, according to Vector research, and McKinsey data shows spending is down 20 to 40 percent in most discretionary categories compared to pre-COVID rates.
-This in mind, leading companies are using every opportunity possible to create a positive experience and demonstrate the value they bring to the table.
+Since the pandemic began, nearly one-third of consumers have reviewed their monthly bills and expenses with the intent to reduce them; according to Vector research and McKinsey data shows spending is down 20 to 40 percent in most discretionary categories compared to pre-COVID rates.
+With this in mind, leading companies are using every opportunity possible to create a positive experience and demonstrate the value they bring to the table.
 It’s a sound strategy, considering 82 percent of customers will decide to stay with a company after a value-enhancing service interaction, per a recent Gartner survey.

 Yet, Gartner analysts note just 15 percent of customer interactions include value enhancements.
 The number could easily reach 35 to 50 percent if representatives ensure one of five things occurs on a call: